About the Library:

 The Gale Library assembles, preserves and administers a collection of print and non-print materials of value and use to the community.
-Library materials, services, resources, and programs provide access to ideas and information to support clients in their personal, cultural, educational, recreational and civic interests.
-The library adheres to the principles of the American Library Association's Library of Rights and Freedom to Read Statement.
+Library materials, services, resources, and programs provide access to ideas and information to support clients in their personal, cultural, educational and civic interests.
+The library also provides a sense of community by connecting people and ideas in a welcoming and safe environment.

 The library offers books, magazines, VHS, DVDs, CDS, and other audiovisual materials.
 Movies and CDs are lent for a one-week period.
 All other materials circulate for three weeks.